UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-02-26-team32-trajectory-prediction.md

 #### Results
 In the paper, the authors achieved state-of-the-art performance on ETH/UCY data based on ADE and FDE.
-For example, SGNet achieved ADE=0.40 and FDE=0.96 on the ETH university dataset.
+For example, SGNet achieved ADE=0.40 and FDE=0.96 on the ETH university dataset [1].
 Running SGNet on the same data in the Colab notebook, we achieved similar results, getting ADE = 0.30 and FDE = 0.64.

 Here are some visualizations of the results of running SGNet in deterministic mode on ETH/UCY data.